daverbk/studies/conspectus/docs/spring/core.md

 ## Qualifiers

-* Our application can have multiple implementation of an injected interface
+* Our application can have multiple implementations of an injected interface
 * ```java
   @Autowired
   public DemoController(@Qualifier("cricketCoach") Coach coach) {